UK court hears possible recruit to Libor conspiracy 'to get the odd Mars bar'

 Wilkinson, Darrell Read, Colin Goodman, Terry Farr, James Gilmour and Noel Cryan are charged with being part of conspiracies to rig Libor, the London interbank offered rate, a benchmark used for pricing $450 trillion of financial contracts, from derivatives to student loans.

-They have pleaded not guilty and are expected to start laying out their defense in mid-November in a trial scheduled to last 12-14 weeks.
+They have pleaded not guilty and are expected to start laying out their defence in mid-November in a trial scheduled to last 12-14 weeks.

 Former UBS and Citigroup yen derivatives trader Hayes was convicted of conspiracy to defraud charges related to Libor manipulation on Aug.
 3. He was sentenced to 14 years in jail and is appealing against the conviction and sentence.